jjennings55/GT-ELK-Project/README.md

 setup.kibana:
   host: "10.1.0.4:5601"

-- Run the playbook with the command 'ansible-playbook metricbeat-playbook.yml' and navigate to Kibana > Add Metric Data > Docker Metrics > Module Status to check that the installation worked as expected.
+- Run the playbook with the command `ansible-playbook metricbeat-playbook.yml` and navigate to Kibana > Add Metric Data > Docker Metrics > Module Status to check that the installation worked as expected.

 Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 All playbook files are saved in the "Playbooks" folder  Where do you copy it? copy them to your /etc/ansible folder on your Jump Box